qawemlilo/node-streams/README.md

 ﻿Today I decided to clean up and organise files on my windows machine at work.
 This process involved deleting files I no longer have use for and grouping the rest in folders.
 So I ended up with folders for audio, video, projects, ebooks, e.t.c.

-One of the folders that I came opened contained about 50 small mp3 files.
+One of the folders that I opened contained about 50 small mp3 files.
 Before deleting the files I had to play them just to make sure they didn't contain anything important.
 What do I know, turns out they are clips of a DHH(the ROR creator) interview - please don't ask me how they got to my computer.
 He's quite an opinionated guy and I decided I wanted to keep the files.
 But 50 files?
 Wouldn't it be nice if I could glue them together into a single file?
-Well, being the hacker that I am I poped open my terminal and started writing a program.
+Well, being the hacker that I am I popped open my terminal and started writing a program.

 I broke down the task to two main parts.
  1. Read and sort the files according to their sequence